 About the Program

 The undergraduate Program Educational Objectives (PEO) are the expected accomplishments of graduates during their first few years following graduation.
-The PEOs of the Department of Petroleum Engineering (PTRE) as adopted by the PTRE faculty, and Industry Advisor Board are as follows:
+The PEOs of the Department of Energy and Petroleum Engineering (EPE) as adopted by the EPE faculty, and Industry Advisor Board are as follows:

 - Contribute as engineering professionals in industry, including government or academia;